BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-01-31-cloudfront-web-streaming-platform-part-1.md

 Cloudfront service makes it easy to cache responses at the server edge.
 If we take the example of sports broadcasting, users arrive in large numbers in a very short period of time.
-Caching (telling Cloudfront to cache a web page) takes a lot of the load off our node servers because they are not called.
+Caching (telling Cloudfront to cache a web page) takes a lot of the load off our Node servers because they are not called.

 Caching objects in Cloudfront is also about improving response times.
 No need to wait for our servers, the user receives the cached object directly.
 Cloudfront even takes advantage of this to apply more powerful compression algorithms like Brotli on these cached objects.
 These compressions, performed directly by the CDN, allow you to drastically reduce the size of your objects on the network.

-Cloudfront also allows you to do "Edge computing": run code directly in Amazon edges and pops instead of doing it in our applications.
+Cloudfront also allows you to do "Edge computing": run code directly in Amazon edges and POPs instead of doing it in our applications.
-Lambda at edge (on regional edges servers), Cloudfront function (function that runs on pop servers)), Web Application Firewall, here are some very cool features that will allow you to do usual manipulations on your requests/responses.
+Lambda at edge (on regional edges servers), Cloudfront function (function that runs on POP servers)), Web Application Firewall, here are some very cool features that will allow you to do usual manipulations on your requests/responses.

 Finally, by using regional Edge, hundreds of end server edges do not contact your origin (your application) when the cache is invalidated or exceeded.
 You can even activate the [Origin Shield](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/origin-shield.html) feature that allows you to further limit the load on your origins.